szczad/hyperstack-api-go/docs/RbacRoleAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUpdateARBACRoleRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateRBACRoleRequest struct via the builder pattern

 Name | Type | Description  | Notes